weirdmedievalguy/weirdmedievalguy/README.md

 - 👋 Hi, I’m @weirdmedievalguy
 - 👀 I’m interested in medieval art and cycling
-- 🌱 I’m currently learning hot to play honest chess
+- 🌱 I’m currently learning how to play honest chess
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: here